alidcastano/nuxt-content/README.md

 # Nuxt Content Module

-Grabs all content in registered directory and converts each file into a Vue route component.
+Nuxt Content grabs all content in registered directory and converts each file into a Vue route component.
+The content's front-matter or the file name is used to automatically create the route data.

-Nuxt Content uses `vue-content-loader` to convert markdown files with front-matter metadata into Vue components.
+(Nuxt Content uses `vue-content-loader` to convert markdown files with front-matter into Vue components.)

 ## Installation